• Skip to primary navigation

 Tommy is looking for a patient home who can help him with his nerves - being a rescue from Bosnia he doesn't have much experience living in a home apart from his amazing foster while he recovered.

-His looking for an experienced home, he can go with other dogs but needs to meet them a few times first.
+He is looking for an experienced home, he can go with other dogs but needs to meet them a few times first.
 He's a young lad, house trained but needs to learn some rules.
 He will learn fast.
 Medium size, no cats.
 Could possibly live with older children.

 Tommy attended his first ever lesson at dog school on Friday and it was said he did very well after the initial excitement.
 His handler said he seems to be a quick learner so training shouldn't be an issue.
 He's also been learning to walk nicely on a figure of eight lead.